 …and what you should focus on first.

-Back in 1992, I got promoted to Plant Manager of a Textile Mill – in charge of 120 people.
-Picture the scene: it’s Monday morning.
-I walk through the door as the new boss, introduce myself to the receptionist who leads me to my office.
+Back in 1992, (yes a long time ago!)
+I was promoted to Plant Manager of a Textile Mill – in charge of 120 people.
+Picture the scene: it’s Monday morning, I’m nervous about starting a new job.
+I walk through the door as the new boss and introduce myself to the receptionist who leads me to my office.
 I open my briefcase (which contained my lunch box, pen and pad – it’s 1992 remember!), and my PA asks me if I want a cup of tea.

-All 120 people were looking to me for leadership, direction, or at least a sense that I wasn’t going to fall flat on my face.
-Thankfully my instincts kicked in – I wrote a To Do list, introduced myself to the supervisors on the shop floor and asked about their biggest challenges.
+All 120 people were looking to me for leadership, direction, or at least a sense that I had some idea what I was doing.
+Thankfully my instincts kicked in – I wrote a to-do list, introduced myself to the supervisors on the shop floor and asked about their biggest challenges.
 Phew.
 And this story has a happy ending because I got through that Monday unscathed – and many other Monday mornings were to follow.

-But it was a little too ‘seat of my pants’ for my liking, So, if you find yourself promoted into a senior role here are some great pointers from Jeanne DeWitt, a former director at Google.
+But it was a little too ‘flying by the seat of my pants’ for my liking.
+So, if you find yourself promoted into a senior role here are some great pointers from Jeanne DeWitt, a former director at Google.

 ‘Be as open and transparent about what you’re thinking as quickly as possible’